pairwise-tech/pairwise/README.md

 ## ✈️ Production

 The client workspace is deployed using [Netlify](https://www.netlify.com/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which should provide generous scaling benefits.
+The backend also relies on a Redis instance deployed on [Redis Labs](https://app.redislabs.com/).
 Updates are shipped continuously by commits to the `main` branch, and configured in the `deploy-production.yml` GitHub Actions workflow file.
 Some additional services are deployed separately and managed in other `pairwise/` repositories.
 You can simulate the production backend deployment locally by running the following commands:

 ```bash
 # Build the production server container